On a windy September day in the mid 1960’s, I ran away from home in Topeka, Kansas to New York City.

 But something struck me.

-The streets were empty.
+As I rode a cab to my new home, the big city streets were empty.
 New York looked nothing like all of the movies shot there that I’d been watching for months, with the streets filled with more human beings per square inch that I could imagine.
 So I asked the cabbie where all the people were.

 Cabbie: “It’s a holiday, honey.”

 Teenage me: “Huh?”

 0K, I’m thinking, that was a really, really long bus ride!